Do I need to clean my chimney if I don’t have a fireplace?

 I heat my home with gas, does this chimney need to be checked?

 Although gas is generally a cleaner-burning fuel, parts of the chimney can fall into disrepair over time due to corrosion and can be dangerous for residents.
-Modern furnaces can also cause problems with flues intended to vent the older generation of furnaces, so it is important to routinely check on them.
+High efficiency units can also cause problems with flues intended to vent the older generation of furnaces, so it is important to routinely check on them.

 What is tuckpointing/repointing?